Chist-Sergey/P3000TGBOT/README.md

 The DB consists of two columns: the username and a birthday date in a format 'DD.MM' (without apostrophes).

 TODO (in order):
-separate the databases based on group chat id update this documentation do something with this newline chaos!! take a look to use a different jobQueue option docker-compose (on hold 'til I find a way to sign up) migrate to a database
+add blank files in the folders 'user_data', 'databases' update this documentation do something with this newline chaos!! trim those ugle chat id's take a look to use a different jobQueue option docker-compose (on hold 'til I find a way to sign up) migrate to a database